 Students are expected to maintain residency through graduation.
-However, students must maintain residency status at least through admission to candidacy.
-Admission to candidacy requires the completion of course work, completion of the comprehensive exams and the filing of an acceptable dissertation proposal with the Office of Graduate Studies.
+Admission to candidacy requires the completion of course work, completion of the comprehensive exam, and the filing of an acceptable dissertation proposal with the Office of Graduate Studies.

 Incoming doctoral students prepare a tentative degree program in consultation with the doctoral program coordinator.
 This program identifies specific courses to be completed and when they are to be completed.
 A final and formal degree plan is completed with the student’s advisory committee prior to taking the comprehensive exam.

 The grading standards within the James Benjamin Department of Accounting are significantly more rigid than the University requirements.
 Any student that receives two (2) C’s while in the program will be recommended to the Office of Graduate Studies for automatic dismissal.